≪ Go to our review of Convertible Car Seats

 This chart is a comparison of the overall scores for each seat tested in this review.
 The Evenflo Tribute is shown in blue.
 While this seat did not score that high overall, it is an economical seat with impressive crash test results and a nice score for ease of use, which is why it won an award in this review.

-The sections below provide in-depth information on how the Evenflow performed in our tests for each metric.
-The metric scores were used to calculate the overall score.
+The sections below provide in-depth information on how the Evenflow performed in our tests for each metric, which were used to compute the overall score.

 The Evenflo Tribute has some of the most impressive crash test data results for this group of 10 products.
 The testing data taken from the sensors placed in the head and chest regions of a crash test dummy in a sled crash test indicate that using the seat results in the least amount of G forces on the body than any other product we tested.